 IPL and laser technologies are commonly confused.
 While both systems aim to heat the target tissue to a temperature high enough to destroy it without damaging the normal adjacent tissue, lasers work with a single frequency of light and IPL employs multiple wavelengths.

 Prior to undergoing IPL, you should have a consultation with your doctor to discuss your goals and suitability for the treatment.
 IPL candidates typically undergo two to five treatments spaced two weeks apart.
 These sessions are performed by a registered nurse.

 Half an hour prior to treatment, a topical local anaesthetic cream is applied to help reduce the sensation of heat that is felt during the procedure.
 A machine that blows refrigerated air may also be employed during the procedure to assist with patient comfort.
 That said, most patients tolerate the treatment extremely well.

-Because IPL treatments target the deeper layers of the skin, they may be safely performed in conjunction with other, more superficial procedures.
-IPL can be combined with chemical peels, microdermabrasion and other facial treatments that target the epidermis, the outermost layer of the skin.
 One key advantage of IPL – and in particular the combination of IPL and RF with the elos platform – over more invasive facial rejuvenation procedures is that it requires little to no downtime.
 While some swelling, redness or facial flushing may appear immediately after treatment, it is usually minor and tends to subside in the hours or days that follow.